exercism/legacy-docs/you-can-help/make-up-new-exercises.md

 ### Generic Problem Specifications

-Problem specifications live in the [exercism/problem-specifications][problem-specifications] repository, with the [exercises directory][spec-exercises].
+Generic problem specifications live in the [exercism/problem-specifications][problem-specifications] repository, with the [exercises directory][spec-exercises].

-A specification consists of three files in a directory named after the slug (`hello-world`, in this case):
+A generic specification consists of three files in a directory named after the slug (`hello-world`, in this case):

 ```
 exercises/